shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 - **Pro:** Kubernetes-based scaling is portable: the same cluster configuration and Helm charts can scale workloads on AKS, EKS, GKE, or on-prem infrastructure.
 No ceiling imposed by a specific cloud vendor's service quotas.
 - **Con:** Auto-scaling must be configured manually (Horizontal Pod Autoscalers, Cluster Autoscaler).
 Capacity planning, node pool management, and performance tuning require dedicated DevOps expertise.
 As the number of tenants grows, managing isolated deployments (if using per-client instances as an interim approach) becomes operationally expensive.

-> **Trade-off:** Option 1 provides effortless vertical and horizontal scalability within Azure but is inoperative outside it.
-Option 2 provides universal scalability but demands continuous operational investment.
-For Contoso's mixed client base (~80% Azure-compatible, ~20% not), a single scaling strategy cannot serve all clients — **a hybrid model is necessary**.
+> **Trade-off:** Option 1 provides effortless vertical and horizontal scalability within Azure — which serves ~80% of Contoso's clients immediately.
+Option 2 provides universal scalability but demands continuous operational investment that scales linearly with the customer base. **Recommendation: Build on Azure Native (Option 1) for the majority, and use Azure Arc to extend reach to the ~20% who need non-Azure deployment, rather than penalising the majority with Option 2's operational overhead.**

 ---